celonis/pycelonis-examples/README.md

-# pycelonis-examples
+# PyCelonis Examples

-Welcome to the PyCelonis examples repository!
-This repository contains demo notebooks covering popular functionalities and use cases for the PyCelonis package.
+This repository contains demo notebooks covering popular functionalities and use cases of PyCelonis.

 ## Overview